Tizer: Refresh your head

+Pilot Design of Leeds were to appeal to the 5 to 15-year-olds core market, who thought the previous packaging was old fashioned.
+DJ Chris Evans fronted a £2 million TV advertising campaign to relaunch the new design.

 Sponsorship

-In 1997, Tizer sponsored the rave event Rezerection/Rez, on the basis that the reverse of the name is "Rez It" ("Tizer" backwards).
-It was the main soft drink available at the events.
-In the same year, Tizer took over the sponsorship of The Chart Show which was a Saturday morning music chart show on the ITV network in the UK.
+In 1997, Tizer took over the sponsorship of The Chart Show which was a Saturday morning music chart show on the ITV network in the UK.

 From 23 January 1999, Tizer was the sponsor of the newly rebranded CD:UK which was the replacement for The Chart Show back in 1998.

-Tizer sponsored a roller coaster in Southport called the "Traumatizer".
-The ride was closed with the park in 2006 and relocated to Blackpool Pleasure Beach, where it became known as "Infusion".
+Tizer sponsored a roller coaster in Southport called the "Traumatizer" from 1999.
+The ride was closed in 2006 and relocated to Blackpool Pleasure Beach, where it became known as "Infusion".